Perspective | Olympic leaders need to learn: Inaction isn’t neutral. It’s abdication.

 The participants mostly resisted making social and political statements.
 The IOC exhaled.
 Injustices continue out of the spotlight.
 The Olympics brought everyone together, and the distraction just provided cover for the vile.

 It took Gus Kenworthy, an outspoken and openly gay freestyle skier, to say something.
 Kenworthy is retiring.
-He competed in three Olympics and won a slopestyle silver medalist in 2014.
+He competed in three Olympics and won a slopestyle silver medal in 2014.
 He could speak frankly because he’s exiting the farce.
 As part of his farewell, he called out the IOC for its “greed” and for not having its “heart in the right place.”

 “It was never that I thought China couldn’t put on a good Games,” Kenworthy told reporters after his final performance.
 “I absolutely knew that they could, and they have.
 But when there are human rights atrocities happening in the country and a poor stance on LGBTQ rights, then those things need to be taken into consideration by the IOC.”

-It’s fraudulent to market an Olympic spirit based on peace, drain nations of billions to attach themselves to it, and then act above almost all issues related to justice.
+It’s fraudulent to market an Olympic spirit based on peace, drain billions of dollars from nations eager to attach themselves to it, and then act above almost all issues related to justice.
 Of course, the Olympics aren’t powerful enough to establish a worldwide standard, even though the IOC flaunts such self-importance when convenient.
 But what good is the endeavor if its leaders refuse to set an example?

 The Games are built on the notion of an idyllic society.
 Sports diplomacy should be an effort, not an excuse to construct a luxurious fort.
 Decisions must be made to reinforce the mission.
 Failure to do so does not prove impartiality.
 The inaction is the most telling action of all.